salaboy/from-monolith-to-k8s/platform/crossplane-vcluster/kubecon-na.md

 Now you are interacting with the VCluster, so you can use `kubectl` as usual.
 Check that the application was installed in the `conference` namespace.

-Finally let's create a function and deploy it
+Finally let's create a function and deploy it.

 ## Creating a function using Knative Functions